juliangut/slim-php-di/README.md

 In order for you to use definitions cache you have to `require doctrine/cache`.
 [See here](http://php-di.org/doc/performances.html)

+## Services registration order

+Services are registered in the following order:

+* Default Slim services
+* Definitions provided as second argument on `build` method

 ## Important note

 Be aware that if you use cache then all your service definitions must be provided at container creation, and more importantly **do not set any definitions later on** as it is [not allowed](http://php-di.org/doc/php-definitions.html#setting-in-the-container-directly) at runtime when using cache (setting values at runtime is allowed though).

 ## Migration from 1.x

 * PHP-DI settings have been moved out from definitions array into its own Configuration object.
-This object accepts an array of settings on instantiation so it's just a matter of providing settings to it.
+This object accepts an array of settings on instantiation so it's just a matter of providing settings to it
-* Configuration settings names have changed from snake_case to camelCase.
+* Configuration settings names have changed from snake_case to camelCase
-* There is only one place to override default Slim services, second argument of `build` method.

 ## Contributing